devekoperiOS/venueSearch/README.txt

-This application is displaying the venues for current location.
+This iPhone application is displaying the venues for current location.
 It also find venues based on name of place.
 From list of venues user can tap on any one and can see more detail.
 From detail view, user can see photos, website and can make call.

 For current location, I have used core location.
 In authorization method of current location, if user has not determined or if user has denied to use the location service, then I am calling API by using hard code latitude and longitude for Comcast office.